flashbots/awsup/readme.md

 # awsup

-`awsup` is an installer for the [aws cli](https://aws.amazon.com/cli/) that aims to make configuration easy and authentication very easy.
+`awsup` is a helper utility for the [aws cli](https://aws.amazon.com/cli/) that aims to make configuration easy and authentication very easy.

 ## Quick start